GWFrank/ML-Foundations/README.md

 # ML-Foundations
- Coursera course "Machine Learning Foudations"
+ Some codes for tests in the coursera course "Machine Learning Foudations"